ezehlivinus/mvc-design-pattern/README.md

 - databases
     - `books.js`

 Base `controller, and view` was intentionally not created.
 It will perhaps be created in the future.
+However, `model.js` is the base model for all entities like: User, Book ... on this project.

 ## Usage
 0. Requirements: `node.js` installed.
 All scripts in this project are JS.
 It does not require setting up a server.

-1. After cloning
+1. Clone or <a href="https://repl.it/@ezehlivinus/mvc-design-pattern">run online</a>

 2. To fetch or list all books, use the command: `node views/book/index.js`